 again during the second lockdown.
 Follow us here online

 St Mary’s Hutton church building is open for private

-prayer on Thursdays 10am - 1pm.
-Each session is supervised
+prayer on Thursday 10am - 12noon.
+Each session will be supervised

-and all seating is at a distance of 2 metres.
+and all seating will be at a distance of 2 metres.
 If you

 If you are self-isolating and need shopping or supplies please